 This is why it’s extra important to know how to implement personalized marketing in the wake of new obstacles and a changing marketplace.
 Without the third-party tracking data that gives a broad view of users’ search behavior on various websites, marketers will need to rely on their own data and create campaigns based on that to reach their customers.

-How to build a personalized marketing strategy
+How to build your personalized marketing strategy

 Once you’ve assembled all your relevant data, you can use it to segment customers based on preferences, demographics, or order history.
 Then, you can identify the primary channels where customers engage in order to focus your distribution.
 Either your website, email, social media, live chat, or a combination.

-Gather customer data and insights
+1. Gather customer data and insights

 Collect all the pertinent information on your customers that will be useful in serving them personalized content.
 This includes demographic data, like gender, age group, location, and income level.
-Another big piece of the puzzle is shopping behavior, like purchase history and spending habits.
-With the advent of third-party tracking restrictions, this means relying heavily on first-party data.

 There’s different routes you can take to collect these insights, which require varying levels of oversight.
 Customer data platforms (CDP) are a primary resource for aggregating data from across multiple customer touchpoints.
 CDPs record when a customer visits your e-commerce website, is shown an ad, or opens a promotional email.
 And then how the customer interacts with each.
 CDPs then combine all this information into a single, data-rich customer profile.
-A good example is our Bazaarvoice homepage.
-It appears slightly different depending on whether you’re a social media manager or e-commerce manager.
-Each page is tailored slightly differently to meet each audience.

 A personalization engine is similar to a CDP but with AI and machine learning that can assist in designing data-based, targeted campaigns.